What's the difference between AI Agent Chatbots vs. Chatbots?

 A one size fits all approach doesn’t work in customer service.
 A staggering 71% of consumers expect personalized interactions.
 AI agents deliver this by adapting to the user.
 They can access CRM data to greet a customer by name, reference their order history, and tailor the conversation.
 They can also detect a user’s sentiment (like frustration) and adjust their tone to be more empathetic, creating a more human like and effective interaction.

-AI in customer support is the most common application, and for good reason.
+AI support agents are the most common application, and for good reason.

 The Finnish fintech company Klarna provides a powerful example.
 Its AI assistant handled 2.3 million conversations in its first month, doing the work of 700 full time human agents and will deliver annualized savings of USD 40m.